Nikola Ferić: Biography

 Ferić received his education from the Jesuits in Dubrovnik and Italy and earned a doctorate in canon law.
 He was ordained a priest of the Archdiocese of Dubrovnik by the archbishop Arkanđeo Lunić on 14 April 1759 in his chapel of the Virgin of Rosary.
 As a priest, Ferić served as a parish priest, papal missionary, synodal examiner, and a confessor of the Poor Clares.

 The bishop of Trebinje-Mrkan Anzelmo Katić died on 14 January 1792.
 The Ragusan Senate chose Ferić as his successor only four days later, on 28 January 1792.
 However, Ferić wasn't their first choice.
 That same day, they chose the general vicar of the Archdiocese of Dubrovnik Bernard Zamagna as Katić's successor, but he refused the nomination.
 Ferić's other remaining rival for the post was Petar Ignacije Sorga, who wasn't a priest.
 Immediately after electing Ferić, the Senate wrote to Benedikt Stojković in Rome to propose Pope Pius VI Ferić's appointment.
 The Pope accepted the nomination and appointed Ferić as the new bishop of Trebinje-Mrkan on 26 March 1792.
 His consecration took place in the St. Peter's Basilica in Rome on 9 April 1792.
 Ferić's consecrator was Cardinal Francesco Saverio de Zelada, with archbishops Antonio Felice Zondadari and Nicola Buschi serving as co-consecrators.

 Ferić returned to Dubrovnik in early June 1792.
 The Senate wrote to Ragusan diplomats at the Ottoman Sublime Porte to try to get a firman for Ferić's free activity on the Ottoman territory.
-However, for obtaining such a firman, they needed to find the judicial practice (ilam) that confirmed similar practice existed before, and to get a positive opinion (arz) for such a practice from the Bosnian administrator, the same procedure Ferić's predecessor had to take.
-The new administrator of Bosnia, Husamuddin Pasha, who was appointed on 25 July 1792, arrived in Bosnia only in December 1792.
+However, to obtain such a firman, they needed to find the judicial practice (ilam) that confirmed similar practice existed before and to get a favourable opinion (arz) for such a practice from the Bosnian administrator, the same procedure Ferić's predecessor had to take.
+The new administrator of Bosnia, Husamuddin Pasha, appointed on 25 July 1792, arrived in Bosnia only in December 1792.
 For that reason, Ferić couldn't visit the parishes on the Ottoman side of the border.